 Nisha Chittal is a journalist, editor, and content strategist with nearly a decade of experience driving growth strategies for publishers and media companies.
 She has a deep understanding of what makes good content that people want to read, watch, and share.
 In January 2016, she was named to Forbes Magazine's "30 Under 30" in Media.

-She is currently the Director of Audience Development at Tasting Table, where she oversees multi-platform editorial and growth strategy, including social content creation and programming, newsletter distribution, publisher partnerships, influencer marketing, and paid social marketing campaigns.
+She is currently the Engagement Editor at Racked, Vox Media's fashion and beauty vertical, where she leads a team working on multi-platform editorial and growth strategy, including social content creation and programming, newsletter distribution, publisher partnerships, and paid social marketing campaigns.

 Nisha has written about women's issues, media, politics, and technology for a variety of publications, including Elle Magazine, Jezebel, Poynter, Ms Magazine, The American Prospect, and others.
 She has had essays published in three anthologies, including the Amazon Kindle Serial "The 10 Habits of Highly Successful Women."